lucianobonzatto/sonar_to_scan/README.md

 ## Configuration

-Define in `/config/teste_sensor.yaml` the frame and topic of the sonar and add it to the launch file.
+Define in `/config/[name].yaml` the frame and topic of the sonar, the desired scan params and add it to the launch file.

 ## Topics
 ### Subscribed